 A live demo is one of the best ways to show customers that your product is worth your money.
 This funnel is all about getting a potential customer to request a demo.
 It can help convince a user to purchase software after seeing its usefulness.

 Again, most commonly used in eCommerce, the storefront funnel is a precursor to the product or purchase funnels.
 It works in the same way as window shopping does in real life.
 The beginning of the funnel sees the customer face-to-face with all of your products or categories of products on one page.

 With high-quality images and a good product layout, you can optimise the purchase rate using this funnel.

 Squeeze Page Funnel

-If you’re in need of accumulating e-mail addresses for a mailing list, or for any other reason, a squeeze page funnel should be your go-to.
+A squeeze page funnel should be your go-to if you need to accumulate e-mail addresses for a mailing list or for any other reason.
 Their existence is purely to acquire the email address of a potential customer.
 For example, the top of the funnel may be an offer of a coupon in return for an email address.
 Then, you can up-sell people with your email marketing strategy.

 Home Page Funnel

 Whether they mean to or not, most companies have websites with this type of funnel.
-The home page is used to direct customers to other integral funnels, such as the squeeze page or purchase funnels.
+The home page directs customers to other integral funnels, such as the squeeze page or purchase funnels.

-It is best to steer clear of pop-ups on this page, and don’t add too many links to other funnels or it looks busy and customers get distracted.
+It is best to steer clear of pop-ups on this page and only add a few links to other funnels, or it looks busy, and customers get distracted.